Nigel Savage

 Nigel Savage (born 1970) is a British environmental activist and founder of Jewish environmental nonprofit organisation Hazon.
-Beginning his career working in finance, in 2000 he founded Hazon and served as CEO until its merger with the Pearlstone Retreat Center in 2021.
+Beginning his career working in finance, in 2000 he founded Hazon and was CEO until its merger with the Pearlstone Retreat Center in 2021.
 He has been named twice as one of the Forward 50, and was a founder of Limmud NY.
 One of Savage's initiatives to help Jews live more sustainably include the Seal of Sustainability for Jewish institutions.
 He also named and catalysed the JOFEE (Jewish Outdoor, Food, Farming & Environmental Education) movement, including the JOFEE Fellows program.

 Early life (1970–2000)

 Nigel Savage, the son of Shirley and Gerry Savage, was born and raised in the Sunnybank area of Bury, Greater Manchester.
 He went to cheder at Bury Hebrew Congregation, and was educated at King David Junior and Manchester Grammar School.
 Savage is Jewish.

 Early in his career, Savage held positions as co-head of UK Equities at Govett and asset manager for NM Rothschild in London.
 He also executive produced a number of independent films including Leon the Pig Farmer (1992) and Stiff Upper Lips (1997).

 Savage has a master's degree in history from Georgetown University and has studied at Pardes, Yakar, and Hebrew University.